 Mobile Access

 Mobile access is no longer a luxury—it’s a necessity.
-Doctors and medical staff are often on the move within the hospital or between different locations.
+Doctors and medical personnel are frequently walking and moving in the hospital or between sites.
 The ability to access EMR systems via mobile devices enables healthcare providers to review patient records, make updates, and enter notes even when they’re not at their desk.

 Mobile functionality can also be crucial in emergency situations.
 Being able to pull up records quickly during a critical moment can make a huge difference in the care provided.

-• On-the-Go Access: Allow staff to access patient records remotely from tablets or phones.
+• On-the-Go Access: Grant staff the ability to access patient records remotely on tablets and/or phones.

-• Secure Mobile Login: Ensure that mobile access is secure with features like two-factor authentication.
+• Secure Mobile Login: Mobiles access should be secured with, e.g., two-factor authentication.

 E-Prescribing and Medication Management